mimblewimble/grin/doc/intro.md

 The main goal and characteristics of the Grin project are:

 * Privacy by default.
-This enables complete fungibility without precluding the possibility to ability to selectively disclose information as needed.
+This enables complete fungibility without precluding the ability to selectively disclose information as needed.
 * Scales with the number of users and not the number of transactions, with very large space savings compared to other blockchains.
 * Strong and proven cryptography.
 MimbleWimble only relies on Elliptic Curve